denguir/tf-drl-rpn-video/README.md

 ##How to use

-The usage of this script is described in https://github.com/aleksispi/drl-rpn-tf
+The usage of this script is the same as in https://github.com/aleksispi/drl-rpn-tf